ant-media/ant-media-documentation/docs/guides/publish-live-stream/srt/srt.md

 Once the command is executed, the stream will be available in the "WebRTCAppEE" application with the `streamId` "stream1".

-If you encounter a "**Protocol not found**" error, it means FFmpeg needs to be compiled with the [**\--enable-libsrt**](https://srtlab.github.io/srt-cookbook/apps/ffmpeg/) to support the SRT protocol.
+> If you encounter a "**Protocol not found**" error, it means FFmpeg needs to be compiled with the [**--enable-libsrt**](https://srtlab.github.io/srt-cookbook/apps/ffmpeg/) to support the SRT protocol.

-**srt://ant.media.server.address:4200?streamid\=WebRTCAppEE/stream1: Protocol not found**
+> **srt://ant.media.server.address:4200?streamid\=WebRTCAppEE/stream1: Protocol not found**

-You can verify if FFmpeg has SRT protocol support by running the following command:
+In that case, you can verify if FFmpeg has SRT protocol support or not, just by running the following command:
 ```js
 ffmpeg -protocols
 ```

 ## Publishing SRT stream with OBS

 If you don’t have command-line experience and prefer a graphical interface, you can use OBS (Open Broadcaster Software) to push an SRT stream to Ant Media Server.
-If you are not familiar with OBS, you can take a look [at this blog post](https://antmedia.io/how-to-use-obs-with-ant-media-server/).
+If you are unfamiliar with OBS, you can look at this blog post [How to use OBS with Ant Media Server](https://antmedia.io/how-to-use-obs-with-ant-media-server/).
 Just enter the SRT URL to the stream window as shown in the image below.

 ![](@site/static/img/Screen-Shot-2022-04-20-at-14.48.30-1024x811.png)